n0531m/awspricing2bigquery/README.md

 So will start with old school tools such as the followings, and see what might eventually be worth moving to proper serverless code.

-* curl/wget : I am a person that cannot choose one over the other. sometimes, wget still gives nice flexibility or flags that curl does not and vice-versa.
+* `curl`/`wget` : I am a person that cannot choose one over the other. sometimes, wget still gives nice flexibility or flags that curl does not and vice-versa.
-* jq : my goto tool for scripting based json file manipulation
+* `jq` : my goto tool for scripting based json file manipulation
-* Cloud SDK : to do such things as "upload file to Cloud Storage", "load files into BigQuery", etc.
+* Cloud SDK (`bq`, `gsutil`, `gcloud`)  : to do such things as "upload file to Cloud Storage", "load files into BigQuery", etc.
-* bash : quick scripting to automate certain sequenced execution of above.
+* `bash` : quick scripting to automate certain sequenced execution of above.
+* `xargs` : to make execution much faster than for-loops
+* `xxd`,`base64` : to decode/calculate ETag.

 I know I will be iterating my scripts over time, and I will need to exoplore files and make decision on what to do with it.
 For better user/developer experience, I will probably still need some amount locally.
 But that will be considered temp files and my main data storage will be on Google Cloud Storage, which will be a mirror of what is available from AWS.